When will we run out of oil, and what happens then?

 What happens when the sun begins to set on global oil production?
-See more oil field pictures.
+Olga Rolenko / Getty Images

 Oil is the lifeblood of the modern world, and the combustion engine its indomitable heart.
-In 2009, oil wells around the world pumped an estimated 84 to 85 million barrels out of the Earth, and countries consumed just as much [source: EIA].
-At this rate, how long can we go on pumping fossil fuels out of the ground without exhausting our supplies?
+In 2022, oil wells around the world pumped almost 100 million barrels out of the Earth daily, and countries consumed just as much [source: EIA].

 Advertisement

 The writing is on the wall.
-Global oil supply can't meet global oil demand forever, necessitating new energy sources and usage practices.
-Even if technology allowed us to harvest every last drop of oil in the planet, increasing scarcity and rising prices would necessitate widespread change long before we actually ran out of oil.
+Global oil supply can't meet the current rate of global oil demand forever, necessitating new energy sources and usage practices.
+Even if technology allowed us to harvest every last drop of oil in the planet (thereby increasing scarcity), rising prices and climate impacts would necessitate widespread change long before we actually ran out of oil.

 Advertisement